Get the Recipe

 Then I thought: Wait a minute, Kenji, don't be an idiot: You've got yourself a heat source right here in front of your eyes.
 Use it!

 I cooked up a batch of fajitas, letting my big cast iron skillet heat up on the cooler side of the grill while the meat cooked.
 Then, while the meat rested, I slid it over to the hot side and seared my veggies.
 It worked like a charm, giving them some nice color and sear without letting them turn too mushy or soft.

-As an added bonus, the pan full of vegetables proved to be the perfect place to pour off the meat juices and drippings that collected on the platter where my steaks were resting.
+As a bonus, the pan full of vegetables proved to be the perfect place to pour off the meat juices and drippings that collected on the platter where my steaks were resting.
 I always love it when I can take a zero-flavor-down-the-drain approach to dishes.

-While these fajitas might not have the sizzle of my childhood memories, they've certainly got all the swagger of a smoking hot plate weaving its way through the dining room, making everyone else envious of what you're abut to sink your teeth into...
+While these fajitas might not have the sizzle of my childhood memories, they've certainly got all the swagger of a smoking-hot plate weaving its way through the dining room, making everyone else envious of what you're about to sink your teeth into.